sherado99/SPDET/README.md

 - Apify charges – as a Pay Per Event Actor, each processed result incurs a small fee, which is displayed transparently to the user before the run starts.
 The first 5 seconds of each run are free.

 ## 🔗 Links
-- SETI on Apify Store – run SETI directly in your browser
+- SPDET on Apify Store – run SPDET directly in your browser
 - Stech API on RapidAPI – for production API access with higher rate limits
 - Interactive API Documentation (Postman) – explore and test the API endpoints directly
 - GitHub Repository – core values, license, and legal information